 - a gentle toothbrush

 - disposable gloves.
 I like black nitrile gloves because they’re latex free and are often designed for delicate automotive work.
+Use these gloves to protect your skin from the nicotine, etc. you’re going to clean off the clock.

 - cotton swabs for delicate work